 Megacorp: Kroner, the commercial funeral home from the early seasons.

 Mistaken for Cheating: Played with.
 Federico has a foolhardy and odd affair with a stripper, but the relationship is not sexual after the first contact, and she takes advantage of him.
-Federico's wife discovers the relationship and naturally assumes it's sexual.
+Federico's wife discovers the relationship and naturally assumes it's sexual (she reasons that he spent too much money not to be getting any on the side).
 After Rico is thrown out of the house, actual sex ensues and Federico tries to move with the stripper, but he is unwelcome.

 The Missus and the Ex: Brenda and Lisa don't get along well, they feel uneasy and overshadowed by the other, and Brenda is haunted by Lisa's memory after Lisa's death, a void impossible to fill in Nate's life.